relaxdiego/relaxdiego.github.com/_posts/2016-09-27-writing-ansible-modules-001.md

 - `git fa` - Fetch (but don't merge) the latest from all remotes
 - `git t` - See the history of the current branch laid out in a tree
-- `git ta` - See the history of the entire repo laid out in a tree
+- `git ta` - See the history of the entire repo laid out in a treeadd

 ## Prepare Your Environment For Local Development